Ussy History, Family Crest & Coats of Arms

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hussey, Houssey, Huzzy, Huzzey and others.

 Early Notables of the Ussy family (pre 1700)

-in 1640, supporter of the Royalist side in the English...
-Another 66 words (5 lines of text) are included under the topic Early Ussy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Ussy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ussy family to Ireland